 - The abutment: it connects the implant body with the dental prosthesis (crowns, bridges, and dentures).

-Zirconia, also known as zirconium oxide, is a very hard ceramic.
+Zirconia is a very hard ceramic.
 It is used in dentistry in the manufacture of crowns, bridges, and dental implants.
 Zirconia is biocompatible, aesthetic, strong, and very expensive.

 Titanium is a metal with a silver color that is used in the medical field for decades, including hip and knee replacements, and dental implants.
 Titanium is strong as steel and 40% lighter in weight. it is known for its biocompatibility, high strength, and corrosion resistance.

-Zirconia vs Titanium Implants: Strength
+Strength of Zirconia vs Titanium implants

-Zirconia vs Titanium Implants: Aesthetic
+Aesthetic of Zirconia vs Titanium implants

 If the patient has a thin bone or thin gum, titanium implants may develop a grey line under the gum, causing an aesthetic problem.
 The color of zirconia implants is very similar to the color of natural teeth.
-Therefore, they are suitable in places that have a thin gum, thin bone, or a possible gum recession and the implant could shine through.
+Therefore, they are suitable in places that have a thin gum, thin bone, or a possible gum recession, and the implant could shine through.

 Titanium implants consist of 2 pieces: the implant body and the abutment (straight or angulated).
 So, they give the dentist more control during the placement process.
 In some cases, the dentist needs to place the implant body at a slight angle because of the bone density and the optimal position of the implant.
-Then, he/she uses a straight or angulated abutment to make the smile line and bite alignment more natural.
+Then, they use a straight or angulated abutment to make the smile line and bite alignment more natural.

-Zirconia vs Titanium Implants: Durability
+Durability of Zirconia vs Titanium implants

 Titanium implants have been used for many years.
 Therefore, they are well proven in terms of stability and durability.
 Titanium implants have a long-term success rate of 95%.
 They can last 20 years on average.
-Zirconia implants haven’t been used long enough to understand its long-term success.
+Zirconia implants haven’t been used long enough to understand their long-term success.